 Shetland Sheep Society judges and ram inspectors are appointed by the Judges & Inspectors Panel (J&IP) and are reviewed every four years.
 Judges are vital to the Society for their role in maintaining breed standards at shows all over the country.

 Any member of the Society may apply to become a trainee ram inspector, if they fulfil the necessary criteria.
 Once successful as a ram Inspector, they may then go on to become a judge.

 Ram inspections play a key role in upholding the 1927 Breed Standard and members are strongly encouraged to have their rams inspected.
 Inspectors also have an important role at all the Society supported sales where all registered sheep will be inspected prior to the sale.

-In addition the JIP help to maintain an appropriate level of judging at all Society supported shows.
+In addition the J&IP help to maintain an appropriate level of judging at all Society supported shows.

 The Wool Group

-There are six members of the group and a committee representative making seven in total placed around the country so that all regions and ideas can be represented.
+There are six members of the group and a Board representative making seven in total placed around the country so that all regions and ideas can be represented.
 They help to organise SSS stands at Wool events and support members to maintain the wool quality of the national flock on the mainland of the UK.
 In addition they support fleece education along with fleece and craft competitions.